saitaga22/stalkbot/README.md

 ## Features

-- `!monitor @user` — start tracking a member and log updates in the invoking channel.
+- `!monitor @user` — start tracking a member and stream updates to the bot owner's DMs.
 - `!stopmonitor` — stop monitoring in the current guild.
 - `!status` — show total active time, latest status, and the most recent logged activity.
 - `!help` — display the available commands and what they do.
 - Tracks status transitions (online / idle / do-not-disturb / offline) and rich presence activities (games, streams, etc.).
 - Detects and announces custom status (activity type 4) changes, preserving them in the log history.
 - Supports English (default) and Turkish output; switch with `!setlang en|tr` and all bot messages follow suit.
+- Built-in Express keep-alive endpoint for free hosts—ping it from UptimeRobot (or similar) to keep the process awake.
 - Stores logs and accumulated online time in SQLite via `quick.db`, preserving data through restarts.

 ## Requirements